 Q. How do I register for the state and national real estate licensing exam?

-A. Review the Candidate Handbook and register for the exam with psi/Applied Measurement Professionals.
+After reviewing the Illinois Real Estate Examination Program Candidate Handbook, you may register for the exam online through psi/Applied Measurement Professionals.

 Q. What are the system requirements for Illinois REALTORS® webinars?